cfrg/draft-irtf-cfrg-bbs-pseudonyms/DesignIssues.md

 1. Some would argue that my approach in step 4 above is a "hack", since we break the correspondence between messages and generators.
 Though in this case the message is zero.
 2. With the above approach we can't combine issuer known PID feature with anonymous holder binding (or other holder secrets) since this would produce message ordering such as (issuer messages, issuer pid, secret_prover_blind + signer_blind, holder committed  messages).
 Note that in the hidden PID case we can order as (issuer messages, secret_prover_blind + signer_blind, holder committed msgs, holder pid).
 This is under the one proof verification method assumption.

-## Alternative  Approach 1
+## Suggested Alternative  Approach

 Always use a committed PID with blind signing.
 In this approach the holder either receives the PID from the issuer or simply reveals the PID they have chosen to the issuer.
 They then can add in as many committed secrets as they like, e.g., anonymous holder binding.

+Implementation suggestions/additions/details:

+1. Always have anonymous holder binding value (if used) be the first committed message and always have the (per credential) PID value be the last.
+2. Always compute an "issuer pseudonym" value, pseudo_issuer = H(issuer_public_id)*(holders_PID), to allow the issuer to guard against duplicate PIDs from different holders.
+Holders would send (PID commitment, pseudo_issuer, proof of commitment and pseudonym)
+3. Explicit PID reveal procedure.
+If issuer or 3rd party tracking is required.
+Provide a separate proof procedure that generates a proof that reveals just the PID value (and that the PID corresponds to the pseudonym).
+Recall the holder can reveal any of the blind signed messages of which the PID is the last.

 Pros:

 1. Unifies both flavors of PID completely.
 Only difference is what is revealed to issuer.
 2. Issuer known PID can now work with anonymous holder binding and other committed messages.
+Can have an entity different from issuer do the tracking.
 3. Only one pseudonym verification function required
 4. Only one pseudonym proof function required

 Cons: